Armin S.: BNP trading and risk-management failures

 On 11 March 2017, the French newspaper Les Echos published an article about the BNP error, which a member of the European Banking Authority immediately retweeted, commenting that it was "a concrete example of what is called "operational" risk in the banking sector".

 In May 2017, Professor Hans-Peter Burghof, holder of the Chair of Banking and Financial Services in the Faculty of Business Administration at the University of Hohenheim, told Bloomberg News that BNP was the party with the "obligation to conduct its business properly", and had failed to do so.

-In July 2017, a spokesperson for the Frankfurt Stock Exchange confirmed that their systems were setup to catch an erroneous trade within two hours, but was surprised that BNP, which executed the transaction over-the-counter (OTC) rather than through a stock exchange, had not setup its own systems to catch the €163 million error.
+In July 2017, a spokesperson for the Frankfurt Stock Exchange confirmed that their systems were set up to catch an erroneous trade within two hours, but was surprised that BNP, which executed the transaction over-the-counter (OTC) rather than through a stock exchange, had not set up its own systems to catch the €163 million error.

 The Financial Times (FT) reported in March 2018 that internal documents from BNP Paribas (BNP) revealed that the error had not been detected because BNP forgot to book any of the trades it made in structured products in Germany from 2 December 2015 to 9 December 2015.
 The FT estimated that this included 8,500 trades BNP had made.
 It also questioned if BNP had followed the normal business protocol of hedging its financial positions if it did not even know what trades it had made.
 Armin S. is quoted: "BNP wants to rely on statutory safeguard clauses but on the other hand they ignored all control-tasks imposed by the regulators — ECB, BaFin and AMF — for a whole week".